rustfoundation/foundation.rust-lang.org/news/rust-foundation-annual-report-2022.md

 We hope that our first Annual Report helps you understand where the Rust Foundation stands and all that we're proud of in 2022 as we look towards the rest of 2023.

 *Note: The 2022 Annual Report is meant to capture key details and metrics from January 1, 2022 through December 31, 2022.
-Our Corporate Members, financial details, and the makeup of our Board of Directors on the date of publication will not match the contents of this report.&nbsp;*
+Our list and categorization of Corporate Members, financial details, and the makeup of our Board of Directors today will not match the contents of this report.&nbsp;*

 ##